Learning from Synthetic Data for Visual Grounding: Synthetic Text Analysis

 \section{Synthetic Text Analysis}

-This section supplements the analysis of the factors causing the performance gap with the real data in Section 4.6 of the main paper.
+This section supplements the analysis of the factors causing the performance gap with the real data in Sec 5.1, main paper.
 Specifically, here we focus on analyzing the similarity, diversity, and coverage of synthetic text $T$ and real text $T^R$.

-To compute the text similarity, we adopt a pretrained Sentence-BERT~\cite{reimers2019sentence} to encode text into embeddings.
+To compute the text similarity, we adopt a pretrained Sentence-BERT~\citep{reimers2019sentence} to encode text into embeddings.
 Cosine similarity is then calculated between the embeddings of synthetic and real text corresponding to each image.
 We determine the text similarity for each synthetic caption by selecting the highest similarity among the real text embeddings, and then track the average similarity for each image.
 The distribution of the average similarity between synthetic and real text for each image is depicted in Fig.~\ref{fig:text-similarity}, where the highest frequency shows a score of around 0.6.
-The dissimilarity between the synthetic and real text aligns with the observation of degradation from text synthesis compared to real text (Table 5, main paper).
+The dissimilarity between the synthetic and real text aligns with the observation of degradation from text synthesis compared to real text (Table 4, main paper).

 To delve deeper into the distinctions between synthetic and real texts, we compare their text diversity and coverage.
 Text diversity is measured using the Type-Token Ratio (TTR), which calculates the ratio of unique token types to the total number of tokens in a text.
 As shown in Fig.~\ref{fig:text-diversity}, our synthetic text $T$ generally has greater diversity than the real text $T^R$ from VG, indicating more elaborate descriptions that, however, may risk including irrelevant words to the visual content.
 Additionally, we calculate the overlap coefficient between the unique words in synthetic and real text, assessing the coverage and intersection of vocabulary, peaking at around 0.3 (See Fig.~\ref{fig:text-coverage}).
 This relatively low coefficient reveals the difference in word usage or content focus between the synthetic text $T$ and the real text $T^R$.